-Python was specifically designed to be a highly readable language The Python Syntax is made for ease of use and have made it one of the most used language among freshers as well as experts.
-Python syntax is English like which makes it much easier to write, read and understand a python script as compared to a similar script written in other languages such as C or Java.
+Python was specifically designed to be a highly readable language The Python Syntax is made for ease of use and has made it one of the most used languages among freshers as well as experts.
+Python syntax is English which makes it much easier to write, read, and understand a Python script as compared to a similar script written in other languages such as C or Java.

 Table of contents: